DavidCEllis/PrefabClasses/docs/extra/dataclasses_differences.md

 or will be added to this list.

 ## Functional differences ##
-1. Prefab classes delete the initial input values and annotations from the class.
-    * This largely comes from an optimisation for compiled classes to remove the `attribute` calls.
-(When written back out as source this allows removal of the prefab/attribute imports).
 1. prefabs do not generate the comparison methods other than `__eq__`
     * This could be added fairly easily but I don't use this feature so it's not a priority.
 1. the `as_dict` method in `prefab_classes` does *not* behave the same as